MikeVapour/ams2-modding-docs/docs/vehicles.md

 0x0C0-0x0C4 = XX000000 = // (Integer) Location in string data for *Push to Pass* filename

-If Data Map does not call for Offset C0, then no *.BFFBIN is utilized.
+If Data Map does not call for Offset C0, then no *Push to Pass* is utilized.

 ___

-## brake discs
+## Brake Discs

 0x138-0x013B = 00400344 = 525.0  // (Float) Brake Disc Glow Min (Start to glow slightly)

 0x13C-0x013F = 00007A44 = 1000.0 // (Float) Brake Disc Glow Max (Full glow effect)

-## unknown
+## Unknown

 0x140-0x0144 = 0000803F = 1.0       // (Float) ??